lolax/blog/content/blog/react-event-emitter/index.md

 Now your components have a direct line of communication to coordinate events!

-Let’s revisit the benefits of this approach:
+**Let’s revisit the benefits of this approach:**

-* Single source of truth
+&#8227; Single source of truth

-* Event coordination transcends the hierarchy of your app’s composition and eliminates the need for intermediary messenger components to be passed event-related props for components that need them farther down the tree
+&#8227; Event coordination transcends the hierarchy of your app’s composition and eliminates the need for intermediary messenger components to be passed event-related props for components that need them farther down the tree

-* The core idea is familiar (illustrated by dog example) and reflected in human interaction
+&#8227; The core idea is familiar (illustrated by dog example) and reflected in human interaction

-* Scales effectively with project/component tree complexity
+&#8227; Scales effectively with project/component tree complexity

-A few drawbacks to note:
+**A few drawbacks to note:**

-* The setup it requires may be more work than it’s worth for simple or flat applications with minimal event-related communication between components
+&#8227; The setup it requires may be more work than it’s worth for simple or flat applications with minimal event-related communication between components

-* It may be confusing to other developers, although event emitters are a widespread pattern, as referenced below.
+&#8227; It may be confusing to other developers, although event emitters are a widespread pattern, as referenced below

-* If you want to pass multiple parameters to this event emitter, you’ll need to contain them in a single object or array — similar to wrapping multiple elements in a single container `<div>` for a return statement.
+&#8227; If you want to pass multiple parameters to this event emitter, you’ll need to contain them in a single object or array — similar to wrapping multiple elements in a single container `<div>` for a return statement.

 ## Context